gaxunil/backbone-query-parameters/readme.md

 Installation
 --------------
 Copy backbone.queryparams.js to your environment and include *after* backbone.js.
-This has been updated to support backbone 0.9.9.
+This has been BACKPORTED to support backbone 0.9.2.

+Below are docs copied from the original repo.

 Query string route syntax
 -------------------------